kenyonj/dotfiles-local-mac/README.md

 Clone into your environment:

-`cd && git clone git@github.com:kenyonj/dotfiles-local.git`
+`cd && git clone git@github.com:kenyonj/dotfiles-local-mac.git`

 Install:

-`cd && cd dotfiles-local && bin.local/setup`
+`cd && cd dotfiles-local-mac && bin.local/setup`

 This will create symlinks in your home (`~/`) directory for all the config files that you have in your `dotfiles-local` directory.